hypertrace/hypertrace-docs-website/src/pages/licensing/index.md

 ---
 title: Hypertrace Licenses & FAQ
 excerpt: Hypertrace Core is a basic distributed tracing platform.
-Hypertrace Community, is a combination of Hypertrace Core, plus additional features created by the developers at Traceable Inc.
+Hypertrace Community Edition, is a combination of Hypertrace Core, plus additional features created by the developers at Traceable Inc.
 template: docs
 ---
 ## What license does Hypertrace have?
-Hypertrace is two components: Hypertrace Core & Hypertrace Community.
+Hypertrace is two components: Hypertrace Core & Hypertrace Community Edition.
 Hypertrace Core is a basic distributed tracing platform and data collection agents.
-Hypertrace Community, is a combination of Hypertrace Core, plus additional features created by the developers at Traceable Inc.
+Hypertrace Community Edition, is a combination of Hypertrace Core, plus additional features created by the developers at Traceable Inc.

 Here is a description of each of their licenses.